vitest-dev/vitest/docs/api/expect.md

 :::warning
 If the assertion is not awaited, then you will have a false-positive test that will pass every time.
 To make sure that assertions are actually called, you may use [`expect.assertions(number)`](#expect-assertions).

+Since Vitest 2.2, if a method is not awaited, Vitest will show a warning at the end of the test.
+In Vitest 3, the test will be marked as "failed" if the assertion is not awaited.
 :::

 ## rejects